Germany is known for a lot of things.

 Free-tuition universities, high-quality education, and cultural diversity are some of the highlights.

 Germany, however, is more interesting than you probably think.
-We’ve put together this long list Germany facts that you probably never heard of before.
+We’ve put together this long list of the most interesting Germany facts that you probably never heard of before.

 - One-third of Germany is still covered in forests and woodlands.